A Walk in the Night – A Medical Story

 He removed his socks and several of his toes were black.
 He hadn’t really noticed them before when the findings were pointed out by his provider.
 He laughed uncomfortably and admitted that he rarely cleaned his feet, let alone, look at them.
 STAT Blood work was ordered and some abnormal findings were noted.
 A referral to a specialist was sent out.
 He had a follow up appointment for the next day for a surgical consult.

-The picture below are from the first clinic visit: A Walk in the Night
+A Walk in the Night

 The provider reported that he felt confident that the patient was at risk for infection and gangrene.
 He likely would require some debridement or a more serious treatment of amputation.